 The signup process was very simple and quick.
 I provided a name, username, password, and an email address, and I chose the global subscription plan for a month.
 I paid via PayPal and my account was activated.
 Note that when logging in to the account on the site itself, you are required to use your email address; while when logging in to the service using the VPN client, the username should be used.
 This was not made completely clear in the process and may cause a little bit of confusion.

 The installation instructions are customized for each type of installation you might perform.
 Each includes detailed step by step instructions and some of the Windows setup pages have helpful video tutorials as well.
+The set up for the Mac VPN app is very similar to the Windows client, and there is set up guide for it is on their website.

 I used Windows 7 for my installation.
 For all Windows installations, the process is almost identical.
 I downloaded the file and ran it to begin the installation.